How to Contemplate: A Daily Practice

-First, Rinpoche explains that it is very important that we feel lucky and blessed.
-We need to cherish what we have and appreciate the fortune we have.
+Rinpoche explains that it is very important that we feel lucky and blessed.
+We can remember to cherish what we have and appreciate the fortune we have.
+We begin our contemplations from an uplifted and positive ground.

-Next we need to consider the notion of impermanence.
-We have to really examine–is it true that things really are changing?
+Next, we need to consider the notion of impermanence.
+As we do this, we ask ourselves serious questions.
+Is it true that things are changing every moment?
 Look around and acknowledge that this is true.
-Then, acknowledge that nothing is steady–the only thing that is reliable is Dharma practice.
+Then, accept the fact that nothing is steady–the only reliable thing is Dharma practice.

 The third contemplation is karma.
+By karma, we mean cause and effect.
 How do we reflect on this?
-We think about our own actions and their results–and remind ourselves what good and bad mean.
+We think about our actions and their consequences.
+As we do this we can remind ourselves what constitutes wholesome or unwholesome actions or thoughts.
 What is our intention?
-Karma is the way to be mindful of our actions and mindful of the results.
+When we reflect on karmic consequences we become mindful of our actions and their results.

 Three Core Poisons

-Rinpoche also mentions the three poisons–sometimes we hear of five and sometimes three.
+Rinpoche also explains how these five negative emotions can be subsumed into three.
 The three core poisons are the first three:

-We should begin with a gentle contemplation, and then as we develop more stability and continue to practice, we should develop a greater sense of urgency and be more dramatic in our contemplation.
+We know our own personalities, so we can be smart about how we train.
+We could begin with a gentle contemplation to gain familiarity with the practice.
+And then as we develop more stability and continue to practice, we will develop a greater sense of urgency, and then we might be more dramatic in our approach.